Cyber-Wolfe/Mars_Scraper/README.md

 # Mars_Scraper

-A code that is a work in progress to scrape Mars article titles, images, and descriptions.
+A script to scrape Mars article titles, images, and descriptions.